Aridoshikaju/Google-Solution-Challenge/README.md

 ## Available Scripts

+First open the project directory,both backend and frontend and do

+## `npm install`

-In the project directory,both backend and frontend you should run:
+Then in the project directory,both backend and frontend you should run:

 ### `npm start`